Radon testing from a professional gives you more accurate results, fast, compared to Do-It-Yourself kits.

 Radon is a hidden killer - an odorless, invisible gas that can reach high concentrations in the indoor air we breathe every day.
 Since it's the leading cause of lung cancer after smoking, radon is a major health issue among Federal agencies like the Environmental Protection Agency and national organizations like the National Cancer Society.
 Despite its high profile as a potentially lethal indoor air pollutant, the fight against radon must be fought one house at a time.
-And the first step in protecting your family from this cancer-causing gas is to have your house tested for radon.
+And the first step in protecting your family from this cancer-causing gas is by testing your home for radon.

-The licensed and certified Radon Measurement Specialists at National Radon Defense can provide a Continuous Radon Monitor test for your home.
+Testing for radon is best performed by licensed and certified Radon Measurement Specialists.
+At National Radon Defense, our experts can provide a Continuous Radon Monitor test for your home.
 This is by far the most accurate short-term radon test available.
-This test typically provides a precise radon level reading in about 48 hours.
+Professional testing typically provides a precise radon level reading in about 48 hours.
 Call your local National Radon Defense dealer to schedule your test.
 If you already know you have high radon levels, your local National Radon Defense dealer will provide you a free Structural Analysis and Mitigation System estimate.

 Don't take chances with your family's health.
 Contact your local NRD dealer today to schedule your radon inspection and test.